MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-security/deployr-security-passwords.md

 # Password Policies

 >[!Important]
->This topic does not apply to DeployR Enterprise 8.0.5
+>This topic does not apply to DeployR for Microsoft R Server 2016

 To customize password constraints on user account passwords adjust the password policy configuration properties.